 How does hearing protection work?

-Whether its earplugs, ear muffs, or capsule ear protection (which looks like headphones), hearing protection always has one purpose: to reduce harmful sound levels to a safe level.
-The employer is responsible for adopting appropriate measures as part of standard occupational safety.
+Whether it’s earplugs, earmuffs, or capsule ear protection (which look like headphones), hearing protection always has one purpose: to reduce harmful sound levels to a safe level.
+In the workplace, your employer is responsible for adopting appropriate measures as part of standard occupational work and safety.

-But however they’re designed, hearing protection systems cannot be expected to give complete silence.
-This is also quite intentional in professional use, so that employees can still hear important background noises such as voices (speech comprehension) or warning signals.
+No matter how they’re designed, hearing protection systems cannot be expected to give complete silence.
+This is intentional, so that employees can still hear important background noises such as voices (speech comprehension) or warning signals if needed.

-For specific applications, there are also capsule ear protection models, which simultaneously provide effective protection from noise while enabling communication (e.g. headphones in a helicopter) by using a microphone and electronics.
-This category also includes electronic “noise-canceling” headphones, which almost completely cancel outside noise in the earphones by means of phase shifting.
-You can find out more on this fascinating topic in the “Noise-Canceling” section below.
+For specific applications, there are also capsule ear protection models, which simultaneously provide effective protection from noise while enabling communication (such as headphones in a helicopter) by using a microphone and electronic components.
+This category also includes electronic noise-canceling headphones, which almost completely cancel outside noise in the earphones by means of phase shifting.
+You can find out more about this topic in the Noise-cancelling section below.